 Screening 3D Mammography can assist your physician in the detection of disease even if you have no complaints or symptoms.
 Initial mammographic images themselves are not always enough to determine the existence of benign or malignant disease with certainty.
 If a finding or spot seems suspicious, our radiologist may recommend further diagnostic studies.
 Diagnostic Mammography is used to evaluate a patient with abnormal clinical findings, such as a breast lump, pain or a history of breast cancer.
 Diagnostic 3D Mammography may also be done after an abnormal screening mammography in order to determine the cause of the area of concern on the screening exam.
 Not all cancers of the breast can be seen on mammography.
 Interpretations of mammograms can be difficult because a normal breast can appear differently for each woman.
 With the assistance of our CADX system, a computer-aided detection system, the radiologist gets a “second look” at your mammogram.
 It is a routine part of the mammography reading process at the Women’s Imaging Center.

-Before scheduling a mammogram, the American Cancer Society and other specialty organizations recommend that you discuss any new findings or problems in your breasts with your doctor.
+Before scheduling your mammogram at one of our several breast imaging centers throughout Lakeland, Plant City and Kissimmee, the American Cancer Society and other specialty organizations recommend that you discuss any new findings or problems in your breasts with your doctor.
 In addition, inform your doctor of any prior surgeries, hormone use and family or personal history of breast cancer.
 Do not schedule your mammogram for the week before your period if your breasts are usually tender during this time.
 The best time is one week following your menstrual cycle.
 Always inform your doctor or radiologic technologist if there is any possibility that you are pregnant.

-The Women’s Imaging Center also recommends that you:
+Radiology and Imaging Specialists also recommends that you:

 - Do not wear deodorant, talcum powder, or lotion under your arms or on your breasts on the day of the exam.
 These can appear on the digital image as calcium spots.